lumehq/lume/README.md

 1. [Setup `direnv`](https://zero-to-flakes.com/direnv)

 `cd` into the root folder of the project to enter `nix develop` shell.
 Run `direnv allow` (only once).
 Then run `pnpm` or `bun` (experimental) commands as described above.

+## License

+Copyright (C) 2023-2024 Ren Amamiya & other Lume contributors (see AUTHORS.md)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.